LNIFMRI-Lab/CIMeC-MRILab-Wiki/docs/source/pages/bestpractices.rst

 Human Pilot
 ---------
-The purpose of Human Pilot is for testing if the scanning protocol and the experiment paradigms fits the need of the project.
+The purpose of Human Pilot is for testing if the scan protocol and the experiment paradigms fits the need of the project.

+The data generated from the Human Pilot can be useful to the validation of the scan protocol, before the actual experiment begins.

 Human Pilots will be scheduled whenever possible.